ZachParent/mai-intro-to-machine-learning/work2/README.md

 ```

 ## Setup and Installation
+Note: these commands are to be ran from the root directory.

 ### Using Make (Recommended)
 The easiest way to get started is using our Makefile commands: